sassoftware/sas-studio-custom-steps/Git - List Local Repo Changes/README.md

 1. Local repository folder: This should be a folder on your filesystem.
 Ensure that this is a Git folder, i.e., it was originally cloned from a Git repository.

 2. (Optional) Promote table to Cloud Analytics Services : if checked, this will lead to the output table getting loaded to a CAS (in-memory) table, therefore making it convenient to be viewed in Visual Analytics.
-This means that you require the CAS server to be operational (and accessible) at the time of running this custom step.
+This means that you require the CAS server to be operational (and the Public caslib accessible) at the time of running this custom step.

 #### Output ports / tables